 Hosting, Refreshments, Alcohol

-- Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Fiscal Policy Manual 56-100)s
+- Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Departmental Fiscal Procedures Section 3) Replaces (UO Fiscal Policy Manual 56-100).

 - Conferences (UO Sponsored)

 - FAQ Non-Travel Meals, Refreshments, and Hospitality Expenses